GoogleChrome/web.dev/src/site/content/en/learn/pwa/service-workers/index.md

 1. Check that an entry with the current origin appears in the submenu.
 It opens an inspector over the service worker's context.

 <figure>
-{% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/QMsYbKeQ6OJSm0FeqFxG.png", alt="Service Worker developer tools on Chrome, Firefox and Safari.", width="800", height="296" %}
+{% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/QMsYbKeQ6OJSm0FeqFxG.png", alt="Service worker developer tools on Chrome, Firefox and Safari.", width="800", height="296" %}
-  <figcaption>Service Worker developer tools on Chrome, Firefox and Safari.</figcaption>
+  <figcaption>Service worker developer tools on Chrome, Firefox and Safari.</figcaption>
 </figure>

 {% Aside %}